-- 12. The design of the proposed East Anglia ONE North project (including number of wind turbines, layout configuration, requirement for scour protection, electrical design, etc.) is not yet fully determined, and may not be known until sometime after the DCO has been granted.
-Therefore, in accordance with the requirements of the Project Design Envelope (also known as the Rochdale Envelope) approach to EIA (Planning Inspectorate 2018) (as discussed in Chapter 5 EIA Methodology), realistic worst case scenarios in terms of potential effects upon commercial fisheries are adopted to undertake a precautionary and robust impact assessment - 13.
-The worst case scenarios used for assessment of the potential impacts of the proposed East Anglia ONE North project with regards to commercial fisheries are presented in Table 13.4.
-These take account of the project design envelope described in Chapter 6 Project Description and the embedded mitigation measures identified in respect of commercial fisheries (see Section 13.3.3).
+- 13. The design of the proposed East Anglia TWO project (including number of wind turbines, layout configuration, requirement for scour protection, electrical design, etc.) is not yet fully determined, and may not be known until sometime after the DCO has been granted.
+Therefore, in accordance with the requirements of the Project Design Envelope (also known as the Rochdale Envelope) approach to EIA (Planning Inspectorate 2018) (as discussed in Chapter 5 EIA Methodology), realistic worst case scenarios in terms of potential effects upon commercial fisheries are adopted to undertake a precautionary and robust impact assessment. - 14.
+The worst case scenarios with regard to commercial fisheries are presented by impact in Table 13.4.
+The worst case assumptions take into account the project design options described in Chapter 6 Project Description and the embedded mitigation measures identified in respect of commercial fisheries(see section 13.3.3).